asyrjasalo/RESTinstance/README.md

 The actual tasks are defined in `noxfile.py`, as well as our settings like:
 - The default Python interpreter to run all the development tasks is `python3.6`
 - We explicitly use [venv module](https://docs.python.org/3/library/venv.html)
-now for virtualenving, as we develop exclusively on Python 3
+now for virtualenving, as we develop on Python >= 3.3 anyway
-- Whether a new virtualenv is always recreated when the respective task is run (which is our default for most of the tasks)
+- Whether a new virtualenv is always recreated when the respective task is run (which is default for most of our tasks)

 Session is a task, running in the `.venv/<task>`.
 To list all possible sessions: